chatwoot/docs/docs/product/others/faq.md

 We encourage the community to build and promote Chatwoot related services.
 You can use the following Channels for that.

 1. [General (Github Discussions)](https://github.com/chatwoot/chatwoot/discussions/categories/general): Use the Channel to advertise Chatwoot related Hiring Posts and Opportunities.
-2. [Show and tell - (GitHub Discussions)](https://github.com/chatwoot/chatwoot/discussions/categories/show-and-tell): User the Channel to showcase a Chatwoot related service / Custom Integrations that you have built.
+2. [Show and tell - (GitHub Discussions)](https://github.com/chatwoot/chatwoot/discussions/categories/show-and-tell): Use the Channel to showcase a Chatwoot related service / Custom Integrations that you have built.
 Examples include Chatwoot Hosting services, Services built on top of Chatwoot etc
 3. [Discord Channels](https://discord.gg/cJXdrwS) : Use appropriate discord Channels like `#intro` , `#general`.

 > Note: spamming channels with repetitive messages, Hijacking threads with unrelated promotional messages isn't allowed and will be handled according to the [Code of Conduct](/contributing-guide/code-of-conduct#3-temporary-ban).